treygrainger/ai-powered-search/engines/README.md

 If your `engine` doesn't natively support one or more features used in the [_AI-Powered Search_](https://aipowerersearch.com) book and codebase, you have three options:
 1. (Recommended) Implement the missing functionality in Python outside of the search engine, pushing down what you can to the engine.
-2. (Good Enough) Push that particular feature to another engine, relying on the already implemented way to handle the functionality.
-This option may be useful for very specific capabilities like the `EntityExtractor` and the `SemanticKnowledgeGraph` implementations, where another engine (Solr in this case) is fairly unique in its native support of these capabilities.
+2. (Good Enough) Push that particular feature to another library or engine, relying on the already implemented way to handle the functionality.
+This option may be useful for specific capabilities like the `EntityExtractor` and the `SemanticKnowledgeGraph` implementations, where another engine (Solr in this case) is fairly unique in its native support of these capabilities and they are treated like an external model.
 3. (Worst Case) Throw a "Not Implemented" exception for a handful of unimplemented capabilities.
 This should only be used as a last resort.

 We hope that the `engine` and `collection` abstractions will make it easy for you to add support for your favorite engine and also potentially contribute it to the book's codebase to benefit the larger community of _AI-Powered Search_ readers and practitioners.
 Happy searching!